On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Results and Discussion

-We show in Fig. \ref{fig:ci}, the one and two dimensional posterior distributions for the LF parameters, obtained by MCMC simulations.
-The dark and light shaded regions show the 68 and 95 per cent confidence regions for the Schechter function parameters.
-The best-fit values obtained using the maximum likelihood method presented in section \ref{sec:4.2} are listed in Table \ref{tab:lf_bins}.
+The LF obtained from the UVW1 sample are plotted in Fig. \ref{fig:lf}, along with the best-fit Schechter function models from \citet{2005ApJ...619L..43A,2015ApJ...808..178H,2021MNRAS.506..473P} and \citetalias{2022MNRAS.511.4882S} at the same redshifts.
+We show in Fig. \ref{fig:ci}, the one- and two-dimensional posterior distributions for the LF parameters, obtained by MCMC simulations.
+The dark and light-shaded regions show 68 and 95 percent confidence regions for the Schechter function parameters.
+The best-fit values obtained using the maximum likelihood method presented in Section \ref{sec:4.2} are listed in Table \ref{tab:lf_bins}.

-In Fig. \ref{fig:lf68comp1}, we show the comparison of results obtained by this study and from paper I, for redshift bins centered at $z=0.7$ and $z=1.0$ respectively.
-The top panels compare the binned and model LF whereas the bottom panels compare the parameter space, for both redshift bins.

-We compare our Schechter function parameters to estimates obtained by past works in the same redshift range in Fig. \ref{fig:comp_par}.

-Our estimates for the luminosity density are plotted with values from the literature in Fig. \ref{fig:lum_dens}, and tabulated in Table \ref{tab:lumden}.